SES Comment Redaction

 The Continuous Improvement and Evaluation of Teaching (CIET) senate committee and the Office of Provost have developed a protocol for addressing discriminatory, obscene, or demeaning comments appearing in UO’s end-of-course Student Experience Survey (E-SES) reports.

-The purpose of the E-SES is for students to reflect on, and provide feedback to their instructor about, their learning experiences in the course.
-However, to fulfill that purpose, and also to adhere to the University Student Conduct Code, which protects an environment conducive to learning where the safety, dignity, and worth of every individual are respected, and University policies prohibiting discrimination and harassment, students’ comments to the instructor will be available for viewing by unit heads or personnel committees in a way that is devoid of discriminatory, obscene, or demeaning language.
+The purpose of the E-SES is for students to reflect on their learning experiences in the course and provide feedback to their instructor.
+To fulfill that purpose and to adhere to the University Student Conduct Code (which protects an environment conducive to learning where the safety, dignity, and worth of every individual are respected), and University policies prohibiting discrimination and harassment, student comments will be available for viewing by unit heads and personnel committees in a way that is devoid of discriminatory, obscene, or demeaning language.

 Definitions for Comment Redaction